hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 2 2 3 3 1 3 1 7
-Weapons/Armour: Zealots may be equipped with weapons and armour chosen from the Zealot Equipment list.
+Weapons/Armor: Zealots may be equipped with weapons and armor chosen from the Zealot Equipment list.
 0-5 War hounds
 15 gold crowns to buy
 Witch Hunters often keep packs of ferocious hunting dogs.
 With